YMC-22/smart-filter/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Filter posts or custom post types by custom taxonomy / category without page reload with different pagination types.
+Filter posts by categories / taxonomies without reloading the page.
+Create posts grids.

 == Description ==

 Filter posts or custom post types by custom taxonomy / category without page reload with different pagination types.
+Create different posts grids.
 Plugin allows to solve a variety of tasks for displaying posts on site pages.
-For advanced developers, there is an opportunity to independently develop layouts for filters and post cards, which makes the plugin universal.
+It is possible to develop custom filter and grid layouts for posts, which makes the plugin versatile.

 == Custom Post Type & Taxonomies Support ==
 The plugin supports custom post types.
 You can filter custom post types with the AJAX filter.
 You can select specific custom taxonomies and their terms to showcase.
-If you need to create your custom filter bar or custom post card, you can use the filters which will allow you to create your templates.
-This requires a basic understanding of HTML JavaScript, CSS and PHP languages.
+If you need to create custom filter bar or custom post card, you can use the filters which will allow you to create your templates.
 You can find more details <a href='https://github.com/YMC-22/smart-filter' target='_blank'>here.</a>

 == Plugin Features ==
 The plugin provides the following functionality: